2017 Britcar Endurance Championship

-The 2017 Dunlop Endurance Championship is a motor racing championship for GT cars, touring cars and sportscars held across England.
-The championship's field consists of varying types of cars from production cars to sportscars & GTs that compete in five classes, in two categories, depending on horsepower, momentum, etc. This is the 15th season of a Britcar championship.
-For 2018, race one includes all cars of every class, while there are two separate race lengths and finishes, although the E class and S class cars compete in the same race, Sprint cars run for 50 minutes, Endurance for 120. one for the Sprint class and one for the Endurance.
-The season began on the 14th of April at Rockingham and ended on the 18th of November at Brands Hatch.
+The 2017 Dunlop Endurance Championship was a motor racing championship for GT cars, touring cars and sports cars held at circuits across England.
+The championship featured a variety of cars, ranging from production-based vehicles to GT and sports cars, competing in five classes across two categories based on factors such as engine power and performance.
+It was the 15th season of a Britcar championship.
+The championship featured separate Sprint and Endurance categories, with Sprint races lasting 50 minutes and Endurance races lasting 120 minutes.
+Although E Class and S Class cars competed in the same race, separate results were recorded for the Sprint and Endurance categories.
+The season began on 14 April at Rockingham and ended on 18 November at Brands Hatch.